SwiftKickMobile/SwiftMessages/ViewControllers.md

 segue.containerView.cornerRadius = 20
 ````

-Some options from `SwiftMessages.Config` are accessible:
+The options from `SwiftMessages.Config` that make sense for view controller presentation are available:

 ````swift
 // Turn off interactive dismiss